Mindfulfillness

 • Spillover of leader dysregulation into team behavior

-Targets the individual’s behavior, communication, and emotional response under pressure.
-The work focuses on improving regulation, communication clarity, leadership presence, and decision stability.
-Coaching corrects reactive patterns that interfere with execution.
-What Coaching Addresses:
+Targeting individual behavior, communication, and emotional response under pressure.
+This work focuses on improving regulation, communication clarity, leadership presence, and decision stability, correcting reactive patterns that interfere with execution.

 • Communication failures or miscommunication under stress